mrvcoder/GetASN/README.md

 ```
 **It is Important to use options before ListOfDomains file !**

-## how to use this script as alias in bash !
+## How to use this script as alias in bash !
 Add this code to your `~/.bashrc`
 ```
 getasn() {